developerproductivity/.github/profile/README.md

+# Developer Productivity Analytics

-🙋‍♀️ This project aims to develop open-source connectors for analyzing developer productivity.
-We are currently focusing on a GitHub connector for [Logilica](https://www.logilica.com/).
+This project aims to develop open-source tools and connectors to evaluate developer productivity, with a focus on documenting key metrics for teams and organizational leaders.
+The connectors will facilitate data collection across various software engineering intelligence platforms.

 <!--